 Different colours are often used to represent different seasons at particular resorts although unfortunately there is no standard system.
 As a very rough rule-of-thumb, Red = High, White = Mid and Blue would be Low season where as Platinum = Peak School Holidays, Gold = High and Silver = Mid or Low Season.
 Please seek advice from one of our consultants on this.

 Buying through World-wide Timeshare Hypermarket you can be sure that you are in safe hands.
-Your monies are deposited in an Escrow account, administered by Fully Insured Trustee Company.
+Your monies are deposited in a separate blocked client account.
 This means that no funds will be released until title has been transferred to the purchaser's name, ensuring both parties to the agreement of sale are fully protected.
 All purchasers have an unconditional 14 day cooling off period, during which time they can pull out of the sale.

 No. We employ our own in-house contracts team who share an exceedingly high level of experience and expertise in the transfer of timeshare ownerships.
 All transfers will be handled by our internal team although they are of course more than happy to answer any questions presented on your behalf.
 For further insight into our processes and to view examples of our paperwork, please visit either our Timeshare Resales Buyers Guide or Timeshare Resale Sellers Guide.